What is Polyurethane?

 Traditional methods of preparing polyurethanes involve chemical reactions between polyols and di- or tri-isocyanates.
 Polyurethanes can be regarded as alternating copolymers since they feature two kinds of monomers that undergo polymerization one after the other.
 It can also be noted that both the polyols and the isocyanates that are used as monomers for the production of polyurethanes usually contain at least 2 functional groups in every molecule.

-Composition and Preparation of Polyurethane
+Preparation of Polyurethane

-Polyols, by themselves, can also be considered as polymers.
+Polyols, by themselves, can also be considered polymers.
 For example, polyether polyols can be prepared by subjecting propylene oxide and ethylene oxide to copolymerization along with an appropriate polyol precursor.
 It can also be noted that the preparation of polyester polyols is quite similar to that of polyether polyols.
 However, for the production of polyurethanes, the chain length of the polyol and the functionality of the polyol must be controlled.
 These factors are known to contribute to the properties of the final polyurethane products.
 For example, the polyols whose molecular weights lie in the hundreds yield rigid polyurethanes whereas the polyols whose molecular weights lie in the thousands yield relatively flexible polyurethanes.
-Thus, the chain length of the polyol used can be considered as a factor that contributes to the flexibility of the polyurethane product.
+Thus, the chain length of the polyol used can be considered a factor that contributes to the flexibility of the polyurethane product.

 The properties of polyurethanes are highly dependent on the manner in which they are produced.
 For example, if the polyol chain (which is used as a raw material for the preparation of the polyurethane) is long and flexible, the final product will be soft and elastic.
 On the other hand, if the extent of cross-linking is very high, the final polyurethane product will be tough and rigid.
 The cross-linked structure of polyurethanes generally consists of three-dimensional networks which attribute very high molecular weights to the polymer.
 This structure also accounts for the thermosetting nature of the polymer, since polyurethane typically does not soften or melt when exposed to heat.